 Let's start with a little flashback.

 Deal sourcing was all about who you knew.
 You had to go where people are and be around people who are starting companies.
-You had to rely on referrals and let pitch decks fall into your lap or chase after them.
+You had to rely on referrals, either let pitch decks fall into your lap or chase them.
 Occasionally, you'd get a great opportunity from an unlikely source, but it was a time-consuming and shotgun process.

 Next was startup due diligence: a deep examination of the company's team, traction, finances, legal status, and product-market fit.
 You'd analyze spreadsheets, scroll through LinkedIn profiles, and go back and forth via email with founders.
 Risky?
 Absolutely.
 Time-consuming?
 Indeed.
 Envision cutting that time by half or even further.